The Limits of ‘Running Government Like a Business’

 By Robert E. Rubin for The Wall Street Journal

-Robert Rubin's latest Wall Street Journal piece cuts straight to the heart of a Washington perennial: the confident business executive who arrives in government convinced they can fix everything with corporate efficiency.
-Writing from hard-won experience—having left Goldman Sachs to serve as Clinton's economic adviser and Treasury Secretary—Bob recalls a telling moment from 1993 when a fellow private sector refugee declared they'd "show Washington how we did things in New York."
-It's a story that feels particularly relevant as another wave of CEOs prepares to enter the Trump administration.
+Writing in the Wall Street Journal, Robert Rubin considers a Washington archetype: the business executive who arrives in government convinced they can fix everything with corporate efficiency.
+Rubin draws on his own experience of leaving Goldman Sachs to serve as President Bill Clinton's economic adviser and later Treasury Secretary.
+It's a story that feels particularly relevant as another wave of executives prepares to enter the second Trump administration.